mnlagrasta/perl-app-automaton/README.md

 # CONFIGURATION

-Once installed, you will have to create a configuration file for Automatan to operate on.
+Once installed, you will have to create a configuration file for Automaton to operate on.
 Here is a sample config file that uses all of the currently available plugins.

         sources:
-          automatan email:
+          automaton email:
                 bypass: 1
                 type: IMAP
                 server: imap.gmail.com